nczempin/gym-random-walk/README.md

 ## Requirements

 - **Python 3.8-3.11** (tested with 3.8, 3.9, 3.10, 3.11)
-- **OpenAI Gym 0.7.4** (original version from 2017)
+- **Gymnasium 1.0.0** (modern fork of OpenAI Gym)
 - **NumPy 1.22.0** (minimum version to address security vulnerabilities)
 - **pytest 7.4.4** (for running tests)

-This project uses older versions of dependencies to maintain compatibility with the original codebase from 2017.
+This project has been updated to use Gymnasium, the maintained fork of OpenAI Gym.
 The pinned versions are specified in `requirements.txt`.

 ## Installation